zhenzhang35/kmeansClusteringAndPrincipalComponentAnalysis/README.md

-# $K$-means Clustering and Principal Component Analysis
+# *K*-means Clustering and Principal Component Analysis

-This code implements $K$-means clustering algorithm and apply it to compress an image.
+This code implements *K*-means clustering algorithm and apply it to compress an image.

 ## Instruction